McAllen Spinal Cord Injury Lawyer

 Speak to an experienced spinal cord injury lawyer today to get your case moving.

 There are no caps on recovering economic damages.
-But in Texas, there are caps on non-economic damages in medical malpractice, which cover pain and suffering, emotional pain, the loss of companionship, and loss of consortium.
-In a medical malpractice claim, the maximum amount of non-economic damages you can get among all defendants is $750,000.
+But in Texas, there are caps on non-economic damages (pain and suffering, emotional pain, the loss of companionship, and loss of consortium) in medical malpractice claims.
+In these claims, the maximum amount of non-economic damages you can receive is $750,000.

 At Patino Law Firm, we work on a “no fee until you win” basis, so you’ve got nothing to lose by picking up the phone and giving us a call.
-For a spinal cord injury in McAllen, call 956-631-3535.
+For legal support after a spinal cord injury in McAllen, call 956-631-3535.

 It depends.
-If your employer has workers’ compensation coverage, Texan law limits their liability for workplace accidents.
+If your employer has workers’ compensation coverage, Texas law limits their liability for workplace accidents (although you may be able to file a personal injury claim against a third party if their negligence caused your injury).

 However, if your employer does not have workers’ compensation coverage, they are considered a non-subscriber.
 An employer may be liable for damages from an employee’s injury, even if the injured employee is partly at fault.